Heritage Conservation Advocates

 In 1888, the Recoletos erected a wooden cross -- "Santa Cruz" -- outside the San Agustin Church.
 It still stands today.

-*Antonio J. Montalvan II is a Mindanao anthropologist and ethnohistorian.
+*Antonio J. Montalván II is a Mindanao anthropologist and ethnohistorian.
 He is a Ford Foundation scholar for the doctorate in anthropology on Mindanao Studies with the Mindanao Anthropology Consortium.
-Montalvan has written articles about Mindanao history and culture in academic journals, and contributes a monthly column to the Philippine Daily Inquirer.
-Montalvan is also the author of "A Cagayan de Oro Ethnohistory Reader", launched on March 8, 2004.
+Montalván has written articles about Mindanao history and culture in academic journals, and contributes an opinion article to the Philippine Daily Inquirer twice a month.
+Montalván is also the author of "A Cagayan de Oro Ethnohistory Reader", launched on March 8, 2004.

 ** A promontory is "a high ridge of land or rock putting out into a body of water; a headland" -- The American Heritage Dictionary, Third Edition.

-*** The letter from the Dr. Jeffrey Bada stated that the Huluga bone sample was 1600 years old before the present -- the present being 1977, the time the letter was written.
-The number 377 is arrived at by deducting 1600 from 1977.
+*** The letter from the Dr. Jeffrey Bada stated that the Huluga bone sample was 1600 years old.
+Burton interpreted this to mean "1600 before the present" -- the present being 1950 in scientific terms.
+The number 350 is arrived at by deducting 1600 from 1950.
+Thanks to Vito Hernandez of Archaeological Studies Program (ASP) for the heads-up.
+The webmaster is responsible erroneously writing "377 AD" as date of skull.
+See external site excellent explanation of "before present" in Wikipedia.

 Home | Next